secretstartups/handbook/content/handbook/engineering/releases/patch-releases/index.md

 ### Unplanned critical patch release process

-Unplanned critical patch releases are ad-hoc processes used to immediately patch and mitigate a high-severity vulnerability in order to meet the [Security Remediation SLAs].
+Unplanned critical patch releases are ad-hoc processes used to immediately patch and mitigate a high-severity vulnerability in order to meet the [Security Remediation SLAs](/handbook/security/product-security/vulnerability-management/#remediation-slas).

-Following the [GitLab Maintenance Policy], the vulnerability will be fixed in all supported versions following the [Security Remediation SLAs].
+Following the [GitLab Maintenance Policy](https://docs.gitlab.com/ee/policy/maintenance.html), the vulnerability will be fixed in all supported versions following the [Security Remediation SLAs](/handbook/security/product-security/vulnerability-management/#remediation-slas).

 The AppSec team is responsible for assessing the vulnerability and working with development to decide on the best approach to resolve it.
 If an unplanned critical patch release is needed, the AppSec engineer will work with Release Managers to agree on a timeline for the release.